Between the and endless rumors of at Mammoth Springs, its no wonder Patch has received numerous inquiries regarding the old Sussex quarry.

 “I was walking on the Bugline last night and finally walked up to the chain link fence to peek at the old swimming hole,” wrote Sussex Patch blogger Katie Glafcke.
 “I have to say, it looked like the perfect place to take a dip and cool off!
-I’m wondering why it's locked up, and thinking revitalizing and maintaining a quarry for public swimming would be a less costly alternative to building a public swimming pool.”
+I’m wondering why it's locked up, and thinking revitalizing and maintaining a quarry for public swimming would be a less costly alternative to .”

 However, while the idea of opening the quarry to swimmers sounds ideal, Village Administrator Jeremy Smith says it’s not in the cards.
 Because the entire Mammoth Springs property is now owned by private developer Arthur Sawall, insuring swimmers would be risky.